Port42-Developments/Plebs-Finance/README.md

 - **Personalization**: Set your name and preferences
 - **Currency Selection**: Choose from multiple currencies (default: NZD)
 - **Timezone Settings**: Set your timezone for accurate date/time display (default: Pacific/Auckland)
+- **Dark Mode**: Toggle between light and dark themes for a comfortable viewing experience
 - **PIN Management**: Change your PIN anytime from the profile page

 ---